 One shot of whiskey, scotch, vodka, bourbon, and or other 80-proof hard alcohol is equivalent to one drink.
 A typical 5-ounce glass of red or white wine usually has about 1 ounce of alcohol in it as well.

 Alcohol is a depressant, affecting the body’s central nervous system.
 In contrast to stimulants, depressants slow down the body’s normal functioning.
 As a result, as more alcohol is absorbed into the bloodstream, a person’s reaction time decreases, motor skills and coordination are impeded, and thinking and speech confused.
 In cases involving alcohol poisoning, breathing slows down and a person slips into a coma.

 Your BAL will depend on your bodyweight, how much you drink, and the time period involved.
-In order to determine what your blood alcohol level will be if you consume a certain number of drinks in the course of an hour, this chart be consulted.

 Consult with a Fort Walton Beach DUI Defense Lawyer Today.